-(iii) Interest rate risk
+iii.
+Interest rate risk

 Interest rate risk is the risk that the value of future cash flows of a financial instrument will fluctuate as a result of changes in market interest rates.
 Northview may not be able to renew mortgage loans or its credit facility with interest rates at the same rate as those currently in place.
 Northview utilizes both fixed and floating rate debt.
+Interest rate risk is predominately related to Northview's credit facility described in Note 8.
 Management mitigates interest rate risk by utilizing fixed rate mortgages, ensuring access to a number of sources of funding, and staggering debt maturities.
-As at December 31, 2020, all of Northview's mortgages were subject to fixed interest rates.
+As at December 31, 2021 and December 31, 2020, substantially all of Northview's mortgages were subject to fixed interest rates.